Sino-Norwegian Centre for the Study of Society and Environment (SINORSE)

-Chinese Perspectives on the Status of Science in Society
+Chinese Perspectives on the Status of Science and Scholarship in Society

 Structures, Dimensions, and Norms of China’s Contemporary Science Policy